Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 On the other hand, when an individual takes funds from a business, the transaction can be classified as:

 Failure to tightly control the nature of the transactions can have negative effects on the business and the business owner.
-Next month we will share information on how sole proprietors can withdraw money from their business.
+Next, we will share information on how sole proprietors can withdraw money from their business.

-Blog by Kim Storen, EA – Tax Team Lead, Senior Tax Professional
+Blog by Kim Storen, EA – Senior Tax Accountant

 Learn more about Kim and the rest of the Storen Financial team here.